Keeping your timber deck looking sharp and protecting your investment is important, so join us as we unpack all things ‘timber oils’

 Let us highlight the pros and cons of both products:

 We use and recommend Equisol Pro365, which is a high-performance exterior timber oil that is:

 Equisol is not a coating.
-It’s a penetrating, non-film forming, clear exterior timber oil that highlights the natural beauty of timber grain with a signature matt finish.
+It’s a penetrating, non-film-forming, clear exterior timber oil that highlights the natural beauty of timber grain with a signature matt finish.
 Unique stabilising qualities make it suitable for external and internal timber projects.
-Instead of sitting on top, like coatings do, Equisol Pro E365 migrates and diffuses very deeply into the wood for long lasting protection from within, minimising warping and splitting.
+Instead of sitting on top, as coatings do, Equisol Pro E365 migrates and diffuses very deeply into the wood for long-lasting protection from within, minimising warping and splitting.

 - Easy to use and maintain

 - Penetrates timber and allows water to escape instead of sealing it in under a film

 - Water repellent to keep timber dry from the inside out

 - Protects against the effects of moisture, sunlight and mould